status-im/snt-gas-relay/installation-testnet-mainnet.md

 ### Using the testdapp with testnet
 The test dapp may be used for testnet from your computer.
 It requires a provider that allows websockets:
-1. Start by executing `launch-geth-testnet.sh` in the `test-dapp` folder to start the geth node with the required config to communicate with the status cluster via whisper.
+1. Edit `launch-geth-testnet.sh`  in the `test-dapp` folder to use an address you control.
+Then execute `launch-geth-testnet.sh` to start the geth node with the required config to communicate with the status cluster via whisper.
 2. Execute `embark run testnet` to launch the dapp connected to testnet
 3. Navigate in your browser to http://localhost:8000.
 Remember to disable Metamask (The provider injected by Metamask does not support Whisper)
 4. You're now able to use the dapp normally.
 The status for the relayer that can be seen in the footer of the dapp won't reflect accurate information, since the relayers account are not deterministic anymore since you're not in a development environment